-“The Award concept is one of individual challenge.
+“The Award MYP SA and DP CAS concept is one of individual challenge.
 It presents to young people a balanced, non- competitive programme of voluntary activities which encourages personal discovery and growth, self-reliance, perseverance, responsibility to themselves and service to their community.”
 It is a programme of cultural, practical and adventurous activities that require effort over time.
 The Award and IB CAS components are complementary and can be done in conjunction with each other.

 There are three attainment levels: Bronze, Silver and Gold, each presenting greater challenge and requiring more commitment.
 Young people design their own programme, set their own goals and record their own progress.
-They choose a Service, Physical Recreation, Skills activity, go on an Adventurous Journey and, to achieve a Gold Award, take part in a residential project.
+They choose a Service, a Physical Recreation and a Skills activity, go on an Adventurous Journey and, to achieve the Gold Award, take part in a Residential Project.
 The only person they compete against is themselves, by challenging their own beliefs about what they can achieve.